fahm7/Python-Examples/README.md

 • Get_dialect
 • List_dialect
 • Field_size_limit
-Exercises on all of the above chapters to be completed before start of next advanced modules.

 We also given an introduction on any one of the following topics
 I. Django
 II.
 Selenium